luau-lang/luau/rfcs/syntax-constant-variables.md

 JavaScript *does* have constants that are declared in a similar manner (`const foo = bar;`) but have a caveat: constants are not immutable, they are effectively just read-only variables.
 This is basically the same as this proposal but without freezing tables, meaning it has all of the drawbacks of this implementation but relatively few advantages.
 Most interpreted languages that have constants are either this or worse (Ruby, as an example, doesn't even make the variable readonly).

 Constants could be limited to primitives and perhaps tables, guaranteeing that they are real constants and potentially allowing for compiler optimizations that aren't possible with arbitrary data type support.
-The usability limitation prevented this from being seriously considered, as not supporting userdata is considered to be a non-starter.
+The usability limitation prevented this from being seriously considered, as not supporting userdata is a non-starter.

 Freezing userdata was also — briefly — considered but the consequences of this are too severe, especially for environments like Roblox.